Consultations by Appointment Only

 Table of Contents

-What happens if you get an OUI?
+What happens if you get an OUI in Maine?

 An OUI in Maine occurs when a person operates a vehicle with a blood alcohol content (BAC) of 0.08% or higher, is impaired by drugs or alcohol, or a combination of both.
 From the moment you’re arrested, you face both criminal charges and administrative penalties through the Maine Bureau of Motor Vehicles (BMV).